Sunday, August 16, 2020

 Characters were much weaker than in later editions of the game.
 They lacked superhuman feats and abilities, outside of Magic.
 The style was much more like Conanesque Sword & Sorcery.

-While I agree that there also must be deadly encounters for the world to be believable, as the world cannot just evolve around the player characters.
-In my experience is that winning easy fights takes much longer than most GMs imagine before it gets old, so provide a wider margin of safety.
+But there also must be deadly encounters for the world to be believable, as the world cannot just evolve around the player characters.
+In my experience winning easy fights takes much longer than most GMs imagine before it gets old, so provide a wider margin of safety.

 Immersion: Theatre of the mind, ad hoc rulings and suspense